Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Introduction

 Several approximations are often employed in femtoscopy and coalescence analyses.
 We study two of these approximations which are closely related, termed the smoothness and on-shell approximations, aiming to quantify the error induced by adopting these approximations.
 We derive model-independent first- and second-order corrections, that can be evaluated with the same level of complexity as the leading-order expressions (though we show that in the case of angle-averaged correlations the first-order corrections vanish due to symmetry considerations).
 This provides a practical tool for assessing the validity of the approximations for any given source model.
-Others have assessed these approximations' validity\cite{pratt-smoothness} and derived corrections in the specific case of free bosonic correlations\cite{alt-smoothness1}, and a less-strict smoothness approximation has also been proposed\cite{alt-smoothness2}, however we present a general expansion of the approximations for femtoscopy and coalescence with arbitrary sources and FSI, which we have not found in existing references.
+Others have assessed these approximations' validity\cite{pratt-smoothness} and derived corrections to the approximations\cite{alt-smoothness1} both in the specific case of free identical particle correlations, and a less-strict smoothness approximation has also been proposed\cite{alt-smoothness2}.
+The main advantage of our method, however, is the ability to compute corrections to the smoothness and on-shell approximations for general sources in the presence of nontrivial FSI; we have not found such a tool in existing references.